Battjmo/BreakStijl/README.md

 ![Gameplay GIF](https://media.giphy.com/media/4N1DEonWxvf5sKOxdE/giphy.gif)

 BreakStijl is a new take on the unassailable arcade classic Breakout!.
-Instead of a uniform field of rectangular blocks, the player is tasked with breaking down a field of procedurally generated blocks in the style of [Theo van Doesburg], founder of the De Stijl art movement most famously championed by Piet Mondrian.
+Instead of a uniform field of rectangular blocks, the player is tasked with breaking down a field of procedurally generated blocks in the style of [Theo van Doesburg](https://en.wikipedia.org/wiki/Theo_van_Doesburg), founder of the [De Stijl](https://en.wikipedia.org/wiki/De_Stijl) art movement most famously championed by Piet Mondrian.

-His work Composition VII (The Three Graces), seen below, was a particular inspiration:
+His work *Composition VII (The Three Graces)* was a particular inspiration:

 ![Composition VII](https://github.com/Battjmo/BreakStijl/blob/master/images/Theo_van_Doesburg_Composition_VII_(the_three_graces).jpg)